Image

 Securing a Limited Driving Privilege (Hardship License) in Glendale, MO

-If you licenses has been suspended, revoked, or denied, you might qualify for a Limited Driving Privilege (LDP) in Glendale, MO.
-To be eligible, you’ll likely need to file an SR-22 insurance form and install an Ignition Interlock Device (IID) on your vehicle.
-After 30 days from your 15-day administrative hearing period, an LDP may allow you to drive under specific conditions, like:
+If your driving privilege is suspended, revoked, or denied, you may be eligible for a Limited Driving Privilege (LDP) in Glendale, MO.
+You will most likely need to have an SR-22 insurance form on file and an Ignition Interlock Device (IID) installed on your vehicle.
+If granted after 30 days following your 15-day administrative hearing period, the LDP allows you to drive in specific situations, such as:

 • Attending Substance Awareness Traffic Offender Program (SATOP) or other alcohol- or drug-treatment programs